vowstar/k210-linux-nommu/linux-kernel/tools/bpf/bpftool/Documentation/bpftool-btf.rst

 		  specified, show information only about given BTF object, otherwise list all BTF objects currently loaded on the system.

+		  Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BTF objects.
+On such kernels bpftool will automatically emit this information as well.

 	**bpftool btf dump** *BTF_SRC*
 		  Dump BTF entries from a given *BTF_SRC*.